jStimpert0430/moaiBox/README.md

 ## Getting Started

-Open visual studio project in a compatable editor of your choice(Project was created in visual studio 2015) then either edit or build
+Open visual studio project in a compatable editor of your choice(Project was created in visual studio 2015) then either edit or build the project

 ### Prerequisites

-1. A windows computer XP or later
+1. A windows computer XP or newer with at least 64mb of free ram
 2. A free USB port
 3. An Authentic Arduino Uno (Note: From my personal testing, arduino knockoffs that use additional drivers to communicate seem to struggle with the auto connect code; If you want to use a knockoff you might need to re-enable manual com port selection in the code)
 4. An RC522 rfid read/writer module for arduino